 COPD: Optimal Management and Readmission Avoidance

 COPD is a complex, multifactorial and progressive disease associated with significant morbidity and mortality in the US.
 The rising economic burden of COPD correlates with increases in disease severity, and hospital admissions and readmissions account for a substantial portion of the cost across all stages of COPD.
 The primary goal of COPD management is stabilization of chronic disease and prevention of acute exacerbations.
-This activity will discuss optimal management of COPD exacerbations, including factors to employ to reduce readmissions.
+This presentation will discuss optimal management of COPD exacerbations, including factors to employ to reduce readmissions.

 At the end of this educational activity, participants should be able to: